 I remember coming across this odd, but extremely cute-looking pet in the mall decades ago.
 It was sold as a “living baby dinosaur.”
 I was given very cryptic—and I learned years later, incorrect—information on its proper care.

 Fast forward to today, I am a much better, way more informed pet owner.
-I know how these animals are quite sensitive to environmental changes and need a lot more room than I originally was told.
+I know these animals are quite sensitive to environmental changes and need much more room than I originally was told.

 Table of Contents